'Right-Sized' Bright Lights Is a Celebration of People, Creativity

 “We’re doing what we do as our businesses - as a neighborhood, as collaborators and places that are independent of each other – every day – but in a more celebratory way,” said Robbie Raymond, owner of Sunflower Oven, a bakery and cafe in Belhaven Heights.
 “I want [attendees] to go home that night like, ‘This is life here … this is what this neighborhood offers.’
 It always feels so exciting to live in a city and have this familiar small-town energy around.”

-With activities planned from early to late – including trivia and brunch at Sunflower Oven, a musical “neighbors stage” and JXN Flea at Urban Foxes and The Heights - and a vendor market at Beans and Bananas at the Belhaven Town Center – Urban Foxes’ Molly West says the day revolves around people.
+With activities planned from early to late— including trivia and brunch at Sunflower Oven, a musical “neighbors stage” and JXN Flea at Urban Foxes and The Heights, beer and music at Fertile Ground Beer Co., and a vendor market at the Belhaven Town Center—Urban Foxes’ Molly West says the day revolves around people.

 Reflecting on the neighborly bonds of the last few years during the COVID-19 pandemic, she notes, “That’s part of what focuses us, being able to reconnect as businesses, as creatives, as neighbors.”